thwolter/prm-fastapi-aiservice/docs/external_services.md

 ## OpenMeter

-OpenMeter is a service used for metering, entitlements, and payments in the AI Service project.
+OpenMeter is a service used for metering and entitlements in the AI Service project.
+It is also planned to be used for payments in the future, but this functionality is not yet implemented.

 ### OpenMeterClient